jcorbino/mole/JOSS/paper.md

 # Concluding remarks

-In this short article we introduced MOLE, an open-source library that implements the mimetic operators from [@Corbino].
+In this short article we introduced MOLE, an open-source library that implements the mimetic operators from @Corbino.
 For conciseness purposes, we showed a one-dimensional Poisson problem as an example.
 However, MOLE includes over 30 examples that span a wide range of applications, from the one-way wave equation to highly nonlinear and computationally demanding problems, including the Navier-Stokes equation for fluid dynamics and Richard's equation for unsaturated flow in porous media.
 The user can find such examples in the [Examples](https://github.com/jcorbino/mole/blob/master/examples_MATLAB) folder.

 # Acknowledgements